Beginner’s guide to cryptocurrency

 • There is no organisation deciding when to make more bitcoins, keep track of where they are or investigate fraud.

 Investors will need to be mindful of the high volatility of cryptocurrencies before investing.
 Do note that Bitcoin prices fell by nearly 65% in 2022, its worst annual performance since its 73% decline in 2018.
-As such, investors should not invest money in cryptocurrencies that they need in the short term.
+As such, investors should not invest money in cryptocurrency that they need in the short term.
 In addition, cryptocurrencies should only form part of an overall portfolio of investments, given its their high volatility.

 How do I buy or trade cryptocurrencies in Singapore?